TQLApp/TQL/Tql.App/QuickStart/Playbook.md

 API token, paste it into the **Password** field and set the **User name** field to your email address.

-Once you've completed the form, click **Update** to add the connection and **Save** to commit your changes.
+Once you've completed the form, click **Save** to add the connection.

----
-id: configure-azure-devops
-title: Configure the plugin
----

-Fantastic work, you've found the Azure DevOps configuration page!
-You can now use this page to setup the Azure DevOps plugin.

-You can setup connections to multiple Azure DevOps environments.
-We'll start with setting up the one you use most.
-If you have access to more Azure DevOps environments, you can add them at any time.

-Click the **Add** button to start adding a connection.

 ---
 id: add-connection-azure-devops